 An excellent warranty is something that you should consider when purchasing binoculars.
 Most reputable manufacturers will support their optical products with a notable warranty, which varies from manufacturer to manufacturer, so you’ll need to read their literature to be fully aware of their policies.

-18. Selecting Binoculars For A Particular Use
+18. Selecting Binoculars

-By now, you have a good understanding of binocular anatomy and related terminology.
+You now have a good understanding of binocular anatomy and related terminology.
 The objective is to select the best binoculars for your particular use.
 Below are some basic guidelines that might be helpful in your selection process.

 Bird Watching Binoculars